TechHubRepo/springboot-mvc/README.md

 # Spring Security with Springboot 3
-Welcome to Springboot 2 Security sample project using Springboot and Maven
+Welcome to Springboot MVC Demo Project

 # Setup
 Follow the following steps to install application